kuflex/ofxKu/README.md

 ## Image processing
 * ofxKuRaster.h - include it for accessing all image processing functions
-* ofxKuRasterArithmetics - add, subtract, multiply, divide, threshold raster arrays
+* ofxKuRasterArithmetics - add, subtract, multiply, divide, threshold, find mask for range values, count number of pixels in range for raster arrays
 * ofxKuRasterBlur_int, ofxKuRasterBlur_float - box blur for raster arrays
+* ofxKuRasterMorphology - dilatation and erosion
 * ofxKuRasterResize_nearest - resize raster arrays
-* ofxKuFloodFill function which do flood fill in array
+* ofxKuFloodFill function which do flood fill in array, removing small blobs

 ## Utilities for files
 * ofxKuBufferRecorder class for recording/replaying data buffers, such as kinect data